Philosophy of language: Reference

 Investigations into how language interacts with the world are called theories of reference.
 Gottlob Frege was an advocate of a mediated reference theory.
 Frege divided the semantic content of every expression, including sentences, into two components: sense and reference.
 The sense of a sentence is the thought that it expresses.
 Such a thought is abstract, universal and objective.
 The sense of any sub-sentential expression consists in its contribution to the thought that its embedding sentence expresses.
 Senses determine reference and are also the modes of presentation of the objects to which expressions refer.
 Referents are the objects in the world that words pick out.
 The senses of sentences are thoughts, while their referents are truth values (true or false).
 The referents of sentences embedded in propositional attitude ascriptions and other opaque contexts are their usual senses.

-Bertrand Russell, in his later writings and for reasons related to his theory of acquaintance in epistemology, held that the only directly referential expressions are, what he called, "logically proper names".
+Bertrand Russell, in his later writings and for reasons related to his theory of acquaintance in epistemology, held that the only directly referential expressions are what he called "logically proper names".
 Logically proper names are such terms as I, now, here and other indexicals.
 He viewed proper names of the sort described above as "abbreviated definite descriptions" (see Theory of descriptions).
-Hence Joseph R. Biden may be an abbreviation for "the current President of the United States and husband of Jill Biden".
+Hence Joseph R. Biden may be an abbreviation for "a past President of the United States and husband of Jill Biden".
 Definite descriptions are denoting phrases (see "On Denoting") which are analyzed by Russell into existentially quantified logical constructions.
 Such phrases denote in the sense that there is an object that satisfies the description.
 However, such objects are not to be considered meaningful on their own, but have meaning only in the proposition expressed by the sentences of which they are a part.
 Hence, they are not directly referential in the same way as logically proper names, for Russell.